Masahigo/blog/source/_posts/new-beginnings.md

 ##### Environment Variables

-I stumbled into some pain when trying to get environment variables working directly from build config and ended up in following kind of solution:
+The out-of-the-box environment variables in [Deployment Manager](https://cloud.google.com/deployment-manager/docs/configuration/templates/use-environment-variables) are quite limited.
+It also turned out that running `gcloud` commands in build step context and storing those into environment variables on the fly was not possibly.
+(Well, it would have required [substitutions](https://cloud.google.com/cloud-build/docs/configuring-builds/substitute-variable-values) but those can only persist static values)

-Declare the environment variables in a [separate bash script](https://github.com/Masahigo/blog-infra/blob/master/project_creation/create-new-project.sh) where also `gcloud` command is called along with the variables passed in as template properties:
+I ended up in following kind of solution; Declare the environment variables in a [separate bash script](https://github.com/Masahigo/blog-infra/blob/master/project_creation/create-new-project.sh) where also `gcloud` command is called along with the variables passed in as template properties:

 ```sh
 export GCP_PROJ_ID=`gcloud info |tr -d '[]' | awk '/project:/ {print $2}'`